 Brian J. Beatty

-Dr. Brian Beatty is Associate Professor of Instructional Technologies in the Department of Equity, Leadership Studies and Instructional Technologies at San Francisco State University.
+Dr. Brian Beatty is Professor of Instructional Technologies and co-coordinator of the Instructional Design and Technology MA program in the Department of Equity, Leadership Studies and Instructional Technologies at San Francisco State University.
 Brian’s primary areas of interest and research include social interaction in online learning, flipped classroom implementation, and developing instructional design theory for Hybrid-Flexible learning environments.
 At SFSU, Dr. Beatty pioneered the development and evaluation of the HyFlex course design model for blended learning environments, implementing a “student-directed-hybrid” approach to better support student learning.

 Dr. Samuel Boerboom is an Associate Professor of Communication Theatre at Montana State University Billings.
 He currently chairs the Department of Communication and Theatre.
 Sam has served as chair of the university’s graduate committee and was an eLearning Faculty Fellow for the College of Arts and Sciences.
 His interest in innovative course design serves his goal of increasing student engagement in online learning spaces.
 Sam researches and teaches political communication and has published on credibility in food science discourse.
 Sam can be reached at firstname.lastname@example.org.